keldaanCommunity/pokemonAutoChess/changelog/patch-4.2.md

 - Buff Apple Acid: now also lower Defense
 - Buff Noctowl: Attack ~~6~~ → 10 ; Hypnosis duration: ~~3.5~~ → 4
 - Buff Mime Jr / Mr Mime: PP ~~90~~ → 85
+- New ability for Grimer / Alolan Grimer: Sludge - Throws trash onto the 3 squares in front, which inflicts 2/3 stacks of POISON for 3 seconds.

 # Changes to Synergies